-Angela Lane (Chairman) Duncan Budge Brian Finlayson Federico Marescotti
+Angela Lane (Chairman) Duncan Budge Brian Finlayson Michael Meyer Jensen Federico Marescotti

 The Audit Committee comprises all the independent non-executive Directors.
 The Directors believe that it is in the best interests of the Company that its Chairman, Duncan Budge, is a member of the Committee.
 The Board is satisfied that the Audit Committee has the necessary skills and experience to operate effectively.
-The Audit Committee Report is set out on pages 34 to 35.
+The Audit Committee Report is set out on pages 33 to 34.